uviclibraries/data-management-plans/index.md

 This workshop recommends the use of the [DMP Assistant](https://assistant.portagenetwork.ca/){:target="_blank"} to create a DMP.
 The DMP Assistant is a national, online, bilingual data management planning tool developed by the [Portage Network](https://portagenetwork.ca/){:target="_blank"} in collaboration with host institution University of Alberta to assist researchers in preparing DMPs.
 This tool is freely available to all researchers, and develops a DMP through a series of key data management questions, supported by best-practice guidance and examples.

-DMPs are one of the foundations of good research data management, an international best practice, and required by institutions and granting agencies.
+DMPs are one of the foundations of good research data management, international best practice, and required by institutions and granting agencies.
 They are a pillar of the Canadian [Tri-Agency Research Data Management Policy](https://science.gc.ca/eic/site/063.nsf/eng/h_97610.html){:target="_blank"}, and for certain funding opportunities **DMPs will be required** to be submitted at the time of application.

 ## Learning objectives